DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram.md

 ---
 title: Hologram
-subtitle: General usage and editing of Holograms
+description: General usage and editing of Holograms
 ---

 ## Commands